-We resolved a claim on behalf of our client, an African-American employee who worked in a New York State office for a large telecommunications company for approximately 20 years, was demoted as part of a reduction-in-force.
+We resolved a claim on behalf of our client, an African-American employee who worked in a New York State office for a large telecommunications company for approximately 20 years before he was demoted as part of a reduction-in-force.
 The company disproportionately selected African-American and black employees for demotion, and eventually filled those positions by hiring and promoting mostly white employees.
 The company eventually fired him right before he was scheduled to testify in support of another African-American employee who alleged race discrimination.

 We filed a retaliation and civil rights lawsuit on behalf of a Police Sergeant who worked for a city in Northern New Jersey.
 During his career, the Police Sergeant objected to numerous policies and practices of the police department that he believed were fraudulent and illegal, and spoke out about other matters of public concern.
 Unfortunately, he experienced harassment and retaliation such as the city transferring him to undesirable shifts and assignments, prohibiting him from working overtime and disciplining him for no good reason.
 Eventually, the police department skipped over the Sergeant for a promotion to Lieutenant.
 We were able to resolve his case with our client receiving a promotion to Lieutenant with back pay and seniority, as well as compensation for the emotional distress he experienced.

 One of our clients was a woman who complained to her company's management after she learned that a male supervisor had severely sexually harassed another female employee.
 Our client also testified against the company at a deposition in another case relating to the same sexual harassment.
 The company retaliated against her and eventually gave her the choice of either working in a location that would have required her to commute a very long distance every day, or losing her job.
 We were able to resolve her case shortly after we filed suit.